MarcWeber/vim-addon-manager/README.md

 - Tries to preserve user modifications by using diff/patch tools on unix like environments (for non-version-controlled sources).
 - 100 % VimL (is this really that good?..)
+- The VimL code which gets started each time is contained in one file: vam.vim (700 loc).
+Everything else has carefully been put into additional supporting files.

 [1]: assuming you always use latest versions